-Since kratom is digested and absorbed into the blood, it too can access the baby in the same way as any other substances can.
-The fetus absorbs the nutrients it needs before the mother does, therefore, the baby would also be exposed to kratom.
+Since kratom is digested and absorbed into the blood, it too can access the baby in the same way as any other substance can.
+The fetus absorbs the nutrients it needs before the mother does; therefore, the baby would also be exposed to kratom.

 Yet, how bad is it?

 Can Kratom Affect the Baby?

 Despite the reports on kratom withdrawal symptoms in babies, there are also many women who do not experience any problems or side effects.
 Moreover, the cases that do reach the news feature heavy kratom use that is not recommended in general.